green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

   on 10 ms resolution.
 - Keep the resolution of all metric reporters identical.
 This allows for easier data drill-down later.

+  Practices: 5 secpnds idle, 1 minute burn in, Factor in idle time, measurement start is signaled in data